minispooner/SANS_KringleCon_2021_Walkthrough/5 - Strange USB Device.md

 ## Summary
 Enter Santa's Castle, go to the Talks floor, enter the left room and talk to the elf and open the Strange USB Device terminal.
-Practice Rubber Ducky scripting language!
+Practice Rubber Ducky reverse engineering!

 [Next Challenge](6%20-%20Shellcode%20Primer.md)\
 [Back to Table of Contents](https://github.com/minispooner/SANS_KringleCon_2021_Walkthrough/blob/main/README.md)

 ## Steps
-1. Figure out how to decode the inject.bin file!
+1. Figure out how to decode the inject.bin file
 <details>
   <summary>Hint 1</summary>
   Try Googling for open source Duck Script decoders.
 Be sure to narrow your search based on available bins on the system (no Java for example)